“One of our finest singers, regardless of category” – Clive Davis (The Sunday Times)

-Jacqui’s most recent CD, Live To Love, has garnered rave reviews and features many of her own original compositions.
-Recent concert appearances have included New Year’s Eve 2014 with the Liverpool Philharmonic, a special performance of her “Songs Of Stage and Screen” programme with the RTÉ Concert Orchestra, Cadogan Hall in London with members the RPO and the BBC Big Band, and as guest vocalist on Radio 2’s Friday Night Is Music Night.
-In 2013, Jacqui appeared as Eleanor in The Opera Company’s new production of Alben Berg’s Lulu (entitled “American Lulu”) with the London Sinfonietta.
+Jacqui’s most recent CD, “Live To Love”, has garnered rave reviews and features many of her own original compositions.
+Recent concert appearances have included New Year’s Eve with the Liverpool Philharmonic, a special performance of her “Songs Of Stage and Screen” programme with the RTÉ Concert Orchestra, Cadogan Hall in London with members the RPO and the BBC Big Band, and as guest vocalist on Radio 2’s Friday Night Is Music Night.
+Jacqui appeared as Eleanor in The Opera Company’s production of Alben Berg’s “Lulu” (entitled “American Lulu”) with the London Sinfonietta.
 Tour dates included the Edinburgh Festival, the Bregenzer Festspiele in Austria, and the Young Vic in London.
 Recent television appearances include live performances and interviews on BBC Breakfast, the Paul O’Grady Show, and The One Show.
-Jacqui is constantly touring and performing with her own band throughout the UK and is currently at work on her next album, to be released in 2016.
+Jacqui is constantly touring and performing with her own band throughout the UK.
+Jacqui recently completed work on “I Do It For Your Love”, a collection of duets with celebrated classical guitarist Craig Ogden, and is currently at work on her next album project, “Siren Songs”.

 Jacqui is also an accomplished actor, having performed leading parts with the Royal Shakespeare Company, the National Theatre, and in London’s West End.
-Highlights include the part of Cinderella in Steven Sondheim’s London premier of Into The Woods, Sophisticated Ladies (a celebration of the music of Duke Ellington) and Les Liaisons Dangereuses with the RSC.
-In 2012 Jacqui appeared as Rosa in the second series ofThe Borgias starring Jeremy Irons (Showtime TV) and made a cameo appearance in the film Les Miserables directed by Tom Hooper.
+Highlights include the part of Cinderella in Steven Sondheim’s London premier of “Into The Woods”, “Sophisticated Ladies” (a celebration of the music of Duke Ellington) and “Les Liaisons Dangereuses” with the RSC.
+Jacqui appeared as Rosa in the second series of “The Borgias” starring Jeremy Irons (Showtime TV) and made a cameo appearance in the film “Les Miserables” directed by Tom Hooper.